 Solvency refers to the Group's ability to pay all its debts whether such liabilities are current or non-current.
 It is somewhat similar to liquidity, except that solvency involves a longer time horizon.
-This is measured by any of the following:
+This is measured by any of the indicators as presented in the following page.